Medically reviewed on August 28, 2017

 Use only the inhaler device provided with your medicine or you may not get the correct dose.
 Use the new inhaler each time you get your prescription refilled.

 Call your doctor right away if you feel that this medicine is not working as well as usual, or if you think you need to use more than usual.
 An increased need for medication could be an early sign that your condition is getting worse.
+Get emergency medical help if you have new or worsening COPD symptoms.

 COPD is usually treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.